- What other names is Shellac known by?

 Special Precautions & Warnings:Pregnancy and breast-feeding: Not enough is known about the use of shellac during pregnancy and breast-feeding.
 Stay on the safe side and avoid use.

 Shellac allergy: Some people are allergic to shellac.
 Don't use it if you have this type of allergy.

-health, and several other conditions.
+The appropriate dose of shellac depends on several factors such as the user's age, health, and several other conditions.
 At this time there is not enough scientific information to determine an appropriate range of doses for shellac.
 Keep in mind that natural products are not always necessarily safe and dosages can be important.
 Be sure to follow relevant directions on product labels and consult your pharmacist or physician or other healthcare professional before using.

 Natural Medicines Comprehensive Database rates effectiveness based on scientific evidence according to the following scale: Effective, Likely Effective, Possibly Effective, Possibly Ineffective, Likely Ineffective, and Insufficient Evidence to Rate (detailed description of each of the ratings).

 Report Problems to the Food and Drug Administration

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit the FDA MedWatch website or call 1-800-FDA-1088.

 Health Solutions From Our Sponsors